-Road and railway luminaires shall have protection class II.
+Road and railway luminaires shall have protection class II in accordance with the standard EN IEC 60598-1:2021.

-NOTE 3: In Finnish Transport Infrastructure Agency and the Norwegian Public Roads Administration projects road and railway luminaires with protection class I can be used.
+NOTE 3: In Finnish Transport Infrastructure Agency and the Norwegian Public Roads Administration projects road and railway luminaires with protection class I can be used.shall have protection class I or II in accordance with the standard EN IEC 60598-1:2021.

-Tunnel luminaires shall have protection class I or II.
-Road tunnel evacuation lighting luminaires (marker lights or LED strips) shall have protection class II.
+Tunnel luminaires shall have protection class I or II in accordance with the standard EN IEC 60598-1:2021.
+Road tunnel evacuation route lighting luminaires and emergency exit lighting luminaires (marker lights or LED strips) shall have protection class II or III (SELV/PELV) in accordance with the standard EN IEC 60598-1:2021.